Wildchild9/ComputerScienceFST/README.md

 ## Usage

 To run the program, open Main.java.
-In the file, click on the green play arrow to the left of the line that reads `public static void main(String[] args) {`.
+In the file, click on the green play arrow to the left of the line that reads `public static void main(String[] args) {`, then select *Run 'Main.main()'*.
 The program will begin executing in the "Run" tab of the IntelliJ console.
 Follow the prompts and input the requested information to get the statistics regarding your poker hand.

 ## Documentation